radius-project/docs/docs/content/reference/resource-schema/link-schema/dapr-schema/dapr-pubsub/_index.md

 ## Value backed Link

-You can also manually specify the metadata of a Dapr state store.
-When `mode` is set to `values`, you can specify `type`, `metadata`, and `version` to create a Dapr component spec.
+You can also manually specify the metadata of a Dapr PubSub.
+When `resourceProvisioning` is set to `manual`, you can specify `type`, `metadata`, and `version` to create a Dapr component spec.
 These values must match the schema of the intended [Dapr component](https://docs.dapr.io/reference/components-reference/supported-pubsub/).

 {{< rad file="snippets/dapr-pubsub-kafka.bicep" embed=true marker="//SAMPLE" >}}